gatblau/neus/blueprints/ci_env/centos_vm/readme.md

 Update the appropriate inventory file for the environment level ([inv-bronze.txt](inv-bronze.txt) or [inv-silver.txt](inv-silver.txt)) with the IP address(es) of the VMs.
 A bronze environment has only one IP address, while a silver environment can have two, three or four IP address.

-- Run the build (bronze) `build.sh inv-bronze.txt`
+- Run the build (bronze) `sh build.sh inv-bronze.txt`

-- Run the build (silver) `build.sh inv-silver.txt`
+- Run the build (silver) `sh build.sh inv-silver.txt`

 The build process will fetch installation files for the build and then install the CI environment.
-Once the build has completed, follow the instructions for setting up the environment contained in the CI environment [readme.md](../readme.md).
+Once the build has completed, follow the instructions for setting up the environment contained in the CI environment [readme](../readme.md).